pprunty/pprunty.github.io/posts/02-nextjs.md

 artwork: "Dan Williams / Pixabay.com"
 ---

-Developing a frontend user interface is often simply a question of making things look good.
-Seldomly, developers focus on areas which are not obvious to the eye.
+Developing a front-end user interface is often simply a question of making things look good.
+Seldomly, developers focus on areas which are not plain to the eye.
 This guide will walk through how integrating the following components can elevate your NextJS/ReactJS project to the next level:

 1. **React Memoization**: Enhances performance by preventing unnecessary re-renders and recalculations, comparing previous and current props to avoid redundant updates, which results in smoother and faster UI updates.